9aia/thal/pm/BACKLOG.md

 ## Enhancements

 - Add option to copy message
+- Focus discover search on menu item reclick
+- Improve chat loading by rendering the skeleton on the backend and the message on the client
+  - Improve chat loading and error state fallbacks
 - ---
 - Change forms to another platform that supports localization
 - ---